 The Bottom Line

 The year of 2021 is (hopefully) going to be remembered as the year we finally dig ourselves out of this pandemic hole.
 For millennials, though, it just caused many of us to end up in deeper holes than we already were.
 As we stress about our jobs, the housing market, student debt, and retirement savings, there are no clear cut and easy answers.
+Hopefully 2022 will bring more prosperity.

 The harsh truth is that it’s unlikely that things will magically get easier for millennials.
 Even if the government does offer some student debt relief or the housing bubble pops, the brunt of the financial responsibly will still fall on you.
 Use the tips in this article to start yourself down a path of financial success.